When it comes to repelling mosquitoes, some people have their own methods that they swear by, while for others, the same techniques are useless.

 Although the use of coils inside homes is not recommended, the Malaria Journal published results of tests carried out in experimental chambers, representing local rooms and conditions where malaria is prevalent.

 They found that 5 different coils containing pyrethroids resulted in a mosquito mortality rate of between 24% and 64%.
 The conclusion was “the coil yielded limited protection as a mosquito avoidance method.”

-There seems to be enough evidence to show that repellent coils will provide some limited protection when used outdoors.
-Although used inside homes in some parts of the world where malaria is present, this isn’t recommended.
+There seems to be enough evidence to show that burning repellent coils will provide some limited protection when used outdoors.
+Although they are used inside homes in some parts of the world where malaria is present, this isn’t recommended.
 Even the protection when coils are burnt inside houses is insufficient.